hutchutchutch/prob/archive/product_vision/product_vision_2.md

 Product Vision
-Prob is a macOS desktop application built with Tauri that transforms vague product ideas into fully architected, implementation-ready software projects through an AI-guided visual workflow.
+GoldiDocs is a macOS desktop application built with Tauri that transforms vague product ideas into fully architected, implementation-ready software projects through an AI-guided visual workflow.
 By combining LangGraph's intelligent processing via Supabase Edge Functions with React Flow's interactive canvas, developers and product teams can go from "I need a solution for X" to a complete technical specification with database schemas, UI components, and architectural decisions in under 30 minutes.
 Technical Architecture Overview
 Frontend Stack